jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+qhat does 0 seasons and 0 stats look like?

+prevent click on logo so only long press works?
+Doesn't work.
+Oh well it was a bad idea anyway
-also it flashes -- i can improve this AND move the function to a parent to be shared by children

-setTimeout is working and my first couple attempts at using nexttick haven't succeeded...
-Improve space replacement and also worst case stop importing nexttick

-paste is actually working but it only applies to text that is already present... \*you can test this by pasting a coupe times -- you'll see previously pasted text gets its breaks removed
+also it flashes -- i can improve this AND move the function to a parent to be shared by children. setTimeout is working and my first couple attempts at using nexttick haven't succeeded...
+Improve space replacement and also worst case stop importing nexttick. paste is actually working but it only applies to text that is already present... \*you can test this by pasting a coupe times -- you'll see previously pasted text gets its breaks removed. works on paste -- but on paste, maybe returns should be made into spaces insread of ignored. cyrrently on input event -- should it be only enter and paste?

-use v-model.lazy where snesible (not point updating the model every character right?)

-works on paste -- but on paste, maybe returns should be made into spaces insread of ignored

-cyrrently on input event -- should it be only enter and paste?
 No maybe there's some other magic way to sneak in text...Lazy?
-Can I show user its not allowed?

-since i'm passing value through vue i should be able to do somehting to it indeed like with computed or a trim method or something

-should i consider disableing enter key?
+Can I show user its not allowed? since i'm passing value through vue i should be able to do somehting to it indeed like with computed or a trim method or something should i consider disableing enter key?
 But wouldn't copy paste still do it?
 Yeah copy/paste does it anyway so...

+--5

+use v-model.lazy where snesible (not point updating the model every character right?)

 prune unused css vars, especially from index.html